Valga municipality wind farm specific plan

 The purpose of the EP is to select the most suitable locations for the construction of the wind farm and the infrastructure necessary for its operation, and to determine the conditions for the construction of the wind farm and the infrastructure serving it, including the assessment of relevant impacts, including a strategic environmental assessment.

-During the preparation of the EP and the assessment of the SEA, it was identified that the most suitable sites for the wind farm are TU2, TU3 and TU4 (the history of suitable sites is described in chapter 3.1 of the EP and presented in the main drawing).
-TU1 is not proposed for wind turbines on bird protection grounds.
-The pre-selection sites TU2, TU3 and TU4 may be used for the construction of six, nine and three wind turbines respectively (up to a total of 18), with a maximum permissible top height of 270m.
+During the EP preparation and the SEA assessment, it has been identified that the most suitable sites for the wind farm are TU2, TU3 and TU4 (the history of suitable sites is described in chapter 3.1 of the EP and presented in the main drawing).
+The wind turbines were not planned for TU1 for reasons of bird protection.
+The pre-selection sites TU2, TU3 and TU4 may be developed with six, nine and three wind turbines respectively (up to a total of 18), with a maximum permissible top height of 270m.
 For the construction of wind turbines, the specific plan has designated basic locations in the pre-selection areas.
-It is permissible to shift the location of the wind turbine within the development area.
-The horizontal projection area of the wind turbine must remain within the building area, and other conditions imposed by the plan (including those resulting from the impact assessment) must be met.
+A 50 m variation in the location of the wind turbine is allowed in the design, but other conditions set out in the plan must be respected.
+In the locations proposed in principle, the plan is feasible.

 Approximate locations of the infrastructure required for the wind farm are given in the planning, and the locations of the buildings can be specified in the design based on the conditions set in the planning.
 Infrastructure serving the wind farm may also be built outside the pre-selection and planning areas.
 The plan sets out the principles for the construction of the wind farm's interconnection substation and the connecting cable route.
 A transmission line will be installed in the same corridor as the electricity cable.
 Access roads with a high load-bearing capacity and permanent access will be required for the construction of the wind turbines and subsequent maintenance.
 The planning solution provides a basic solution for access roads starting from a public road.
 The plan sets out the conditions for the provision of fire-fighting water points.
 The minimum distance from the wind turbine to the water source is 3 km.